thefriendlybeasts/mr_pig/mr_pig/DOCS.md

 ## Files and paths
-Grunt allows [globbing](http://gruntjs.com/configuring-tasks#globbing-patterns), to make specifying files and paths more practical.
+Grunt allows [globbing][grunt-globbing], to make specifying files and paths more practical.
 You can find examples of this under `copy`.

 ```yaml
 pi: